EsotericSoftware/kryo/README.md

 ### On Android

-Kryo 5 prior to 5.1.0 ships with Objenesis 3.1 which [currently supports](https://github.com/easymock/objenesis/issues/79) Android API >= 26.
+Kryo 5 *prior* to 5.1.0 ships with Objenesis 3.1 which [currently supports](https://github.com/easymock/objenesis/issues/79) Android API >= 26.
 If you want to use Kryo with older Android APIs, you need to explicitely depend on Objensis 2.6.

 ```
 implementation ('com.esotericsoftware:kryo:5.0.4') {
   exclude group: "org.objenesis"
 }
-implementation 'org.objenesis:objenesis:2.6'
+implementation 'org.objenesis:objenesis:3.2'
 ```

 ### Building from source